pavanipisupati/Boston-Housing-Price-Prediction/README.md

 ### Steps to deploy in AWS Lambda using Zappa
 1. Zappa requires a virtual environment
-2. Create a virtual env for zappa using python -m venv venv
+2. Create a virtual env for zappa using\n python -m venv venv
-3. Activate the virtual env by source venv/bin/activate
+3. Activate the virtual env by \n source venv/bin/activate
 4. Install all the required python modules used by the app as pip install pandas, sklearn,...(use pip for each module separately)
-5. Initialize zappa
+5. Initialize zappa \n
     zappa init
 6. The above command prompts a few questions like dev/production, aws profile, s3-bucket name
 7. Specify all the values in the prompts